Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

 \subsection{Time evolution at constant harmonic resolution}

 The goal of our simulation algorithm is first to prepare the eigenstates of the interacting quantum field theory described by Lagrangian given in eq.~\eqref{Lagrangian}.
 In each sector of fixed harmonic resolution~$K$ and charge~$Q$, the lowest mass-energy particle is a physical particle of the theory.
-We then aim to perform measurements on the state to determine quantities such as the PDFs and form factors.
+We then aim to perform measurements on the state to determine properties of these composite particles such as PDFs and form factors.

 State preparation is a basic element of any quantum simulation algorithm.
 In this section we give bounds on the cost in terms of quantum gates required to evolve a state in a subspace of fixed harmonic resolution $K$ for time $t$, to precision $\epsilon$.
 We use the methods of~\cite{berry2015simulating,berry2017exponential,berry2019time}, which are optimal in all relevant parameters.